myllynen/rhel-ansible-roles/roles/system_update/README.md

   #cc:
   #bcc:

-# Attach PDF version of the report
+# Attach PDF version of the report to the email
 # PDFs will be generated on the control host using
 # utilities from enscript and ghostscript packages
 # and those packages must be installed separately.